-Bill Wyman on Brian Jones and the Birth of the Rolling Stones
+Bill Wyman Interview: Brian Jones and the Birth of the Rolling Stones

 Dennis Elsas is, as many Best Classic Bands readers know, one of the most respected album rock air personalities in the nation, and celebrated his 52nd year on-air in 2023.
-From a quarter-century-plus stint as a DJ and music director at WNEW-FM to his endeavors today as afternoon drive host at the esteemed WFUV and as co-host of the weekly Beatles talk and “call-in” show, “Fab Fourum,” heard exclusively on the Beatles Sirius/XM Channel (18) plus weekend shifts on Sirius/XM’s Classic Vinyl Channel (26), he has earned the regard of listeners and artists alike.
+From a quarter-century-plus stint as a DJ and music director at WNEW-FM to his endeavors today as afternoon drive host at the esteemed WFUV and as co-host of the weekly Beatles talk and “call-in” show, “Fab Fourum,” heard exclusively on the Beatles Sirius/XM Channel (18) where he also hosts a weekly program, “Across the Universe,” celebrating the life and music of John Lennon.
+Listeners can also enjoy his Saturday shift on Sirius/XM’s Classic Vinyl Channel (26).
 Dennis occasionally presents his Rock ‘n’ Roll Never Forgets live multimedia show, a real treat that greater New York metro area rock fans should not miss.

 Best Classic Bands is pleased to be publishing excerpts of many of his interviews with classic rock legends as a regular feature: The Dennis Elsas Conversation.

 In 2002, Elsas spoke to Wyman.
-In Dennis’ own words: “After leaving the Stones in 1992 to focus on getting his personal life straightened out, Wyman has written numerous books, continued to play and record music and even opened a successful London restaurant called Sticky Fingers.
+In Dennis’ own words: “After leaving the Stones in 1992 to focus on getting his personal life straightened out, Wyman has written numerous books, and continued to play and record music.
 An avid collector of many things, Wyman has often been called the Rolling Stones’ archivist.
-His impressive coffee table style Rolling With The Stones book is a wonderful insight into the band’s history, filled with a remarkable collection of photos, posters, ticket stubs and stories that only he could tell.
+His impressive coffee table style Rolling With The Stones book [available here] is a wonderful insight into the band’s history, filled with a remarkable collection of photos, posters, ticket stubs and stories that only he could tell.

 Says Elsas, “I wanted to learn the definitive story of how the band got its name.”
 You can also listen to their conversation here.